emotionrobots/Trackers/README.md

 # Generic Object Tracker
 This repository implements a generic object tracker.
 The tracker can be used to track any Python objects.
-Tracker maintains a time history for each object, therefore it can be used to track movement of targets.
+Tracker maintains a time history for each target, therefore it can be used to track movements, or path.

-The repo implement three classes, each in a separate Python file.
+This repo contains three classes, each in a separate Python file.

 * `Matcher.py`     - implements `Matcher()`, a generic object matcher.
 * `Tracker.py`     - implements `Tracker()`, a generic tracker for tracking any given object